redux-orm/redux-orm/README.md

 ### Redux Integration

 - `createReducer(orm: ORM)`: returns a reducer function that can be plugged into Redux.
 The reducer will return the next state of the database given the provided action.
 You need to register your models before calling this.
 - `createSelector(orm: ORM, [...inputSelectors], selectorFunc)`: returns a memoized selector function for `selectorFunc`. `selectorFunc` receives `session` as the first argument, followed by any inputs from `inputSelectors`.
+Note that the first inputSelector must return the db-state to create a session from.
 Read the full documentation for details.

 ### Model